 Wake Forest operates a fleet of scheduled shuttle lines and on-demand services to members of the campus community.
-Different shuttle lines will take you to parking, Hanes Mall, Target, various apartment complexes and the Downtown Campus.
+Different shuttle lines will take you to parking, Hanes Mall, Target, various apartment complexes, the Downtown Campus and the Coliseum for men's basketball games.
 Download the TransLoc Rider app to your smartphone to track each shuttle's location on the various routes and see estimated times of arrival.
-Nightly, you can use the TransLoc Rider app onCall Demand service for a free ride around campus and to and from surrounding Wake Forest neighborhoods.
+Nightly, you can use the TransLoc Rider app on Call Demand service for a free ride around campus and to and from surrounding Wake Forest neighborhoods.
 Visit the website for schedules and more information: parking.wfu.edu/ride-the-wake.